Three storm chasers killed in Texas collision

-Three storm chasers reportedly have been killed in a collision in Texas.
+Three storm chasers were killed Tuesday in a two-vehicle collision in west Texas, authorities say.

-The collision happened shortly after 3 p.m.
-Tuesday west of Spur, near where a tornado touched down briefly.
-The identities of those killed and the circumstances of the collision have not been released.
+The collision happened at about 3:30 p.m., five miles west of Spur, according to the Texas Department of Public Safety.

+A black Suburban was traveling north when the driver ran a stop sign and collided with a Jeep traveling west.
+Two people were in one vehicle and one in the other.
+All three died in the collision, the agency said.

 Tragedy strikes our community once again, confirming 3 storm chasers killed west of Spur TX.
 Now is the time to pray not share names.#txwx— Jeff Piotrowski (@Jeff_Piotrowski) March 28, 2017